 Herbal extracts like milk thistle, dandelion root, and goldenseal are intensely bitter.
 Unlike sour or sweet flavors, bitterness triggers a physical rejection response in the mouth.
 In a liquid tincture, you can dilute bitterness.
 In a gummy, you're concentrating it into a small, chewable dose.

-The only way to manage this without relying on excessive sugar-which defeats the "cleanse" purpose-is through advanced masking techniques like micro-encapsulation or spray-dried flavor systems.
-These add significant cost and complexity to the batch, requiring specialized equipment and longer development cycles.
-This is one reason many detox gummies fail the taste test-not because of bad flavors, but because bitterness simply can't be hidden without compromising the ingredient load.
+The only way to manage this without piling on sugar—which defeats the "cleanse" purpose—is through advanced masking like micro-encapsulation or spray-dried flavor systems.
+These add significant cost and complexity, requiring specialized equipment and longer development cycles.
+It's one reason many detox gummies fail the taste test—not bad flavors, but bitterness that simply can't be hidden without compromising the ingredient load.

 Heat Destroys Herbs

-The expert fix is low-temperature infusion.
+The fix: low-temperature infusion.
 Cook the base first to set the structure, then cool the slurry below 120°F before adding the active ingredients.
-This preserves potency, but it creates a secondary problem: lower heat means a less aggressive microbial kill step.
-As a result, detox gummy batches require more rigorous hold times and testing in QC, because the margin for error is much thinner.
+This preserves potency, but creates a secondary problem: lower heat means a less aggressive microbial kill step.
+So detox gummy batches require more rigorous hold times and QC testing, because the margin for error is thinner.

 Two Textures, Two Headaches

-Detox gummies generally fall into two texture categories, and both are manufacturing minefields:
+Detox gummies generally fall into two texture categories, both manufacturing minefields:

 - The Fiber Sludge: Adding high amounts of inulin or chicory root fiber creates a hygroscopic gummy—meaning it loves to pull moisture from the air.
 These gummies sweat inside the bottle and can turn into a sticky blob within weeks if not properly coated.
 A cellulose-based anti-caking agent helps, but it's a band-aid if the base formulation isn't dialed in.